 Including children in your vow renewal

-It's more and more popular these days for parents to renew their vows with their kids.
+It's increasingly popular for parents to renew their vows with their kids these days.
 I'm not sure why.
-Is it the digital age and young ones are so accustomed to smartphones and photos?
-But renewals that include a commitment to family as well as you as a couple are common now.
+Maybe it's the digital age, and young people are accustomed to smartphones and photos.
+But renewals that include a commitment to family and you as a couple are common now.

-And the parents will take their vows and also make promises to their children.
-Sometimes they exchange gifts, like jewellery or other keepsakes for their family day.
+And the parents will take their vows and make promises to their children.
+Sometimes they exchange gifts, like jewellery or other keepsakes, for their family day.
 One little one once told me "she married her mum and dad".
 It was sweet as pie.

 If this sounds like you, go for it.